Young children in digital society: an online tool for service provision

 The challenge

-Adults who educate and care for young children are exposed to mixed messages about what is in the best interests of young children in digital society.
-Such mixed messaging makes adult decision-making about the use of technology by young children hard to achieve.
-This project addresses this problem by working with leading organisations that provide services related to quality digital media production, online-safety education, digital play and digital parenting to identify the practices enacted and shared among children, families and educators in digital society and create an online tool that will empirically inform service provision about digital technology use ‘with, by and for’ young children.
+This project addresses this problem by working with leading organisations that provide services related to quality digital media production, online-safety education, digital play and digital parenting to identify the practices enacted and shared among children, families and educators in digital society.
+The aim is to create an online tool that will empirically inform service provision about digital technology use ‘with, by and for’ young children.

 Project overview